Nutrimill Grain Mill (Which one should I get?)

 Nutrimill Harvest Grain Mill

-The NutriMill Harvest grain mill has the smallest footprint of the three mills, measuring 7″ W x 7″ D x 13″ H. With a durable, eco friendly housing made of bamboo and your choice of trim color, this unit makes an attractive addition to any kitchen.
+The NutriMill Harvest grain mill is smaller, measuring 7″ W x 7″ D x 13″ H. With a durable, eco friendly housing made of bamboo and your choice of trim color, this unit makes an attractive addition to any kitchen.

 The 450 watt motor and corundum milling stones let you grind a wide range of non-oily grains, beans, and legumes, including: